Anya Victoria-Delgado

-Our contribution delves into women and girls’ experiences with accessing sexual and reproductive healthcare and rights in situations of crisis, including during armed conflicts, natural disasters, and health crises such as the COVID-19 pandemic.
+Our contribution to the Working Group delves into women and girls’ experiences with accessing sexual and reproductive healthcare and rights in situations of crisis, including during armed conflicts, natural disasters, and health crises such as the COVID-19 pandemic.
 The document details trends and challenges, promising practices for mitigating and responding to crises, and recommendations to States’ Parties.

-We would like to take this opportunity to thank our regional partners: Forum for Women, Law and Development (FWLD), Women’s Human Rights Education Institute (WHRI), Arab Institute for Women (AIW) and Women Advocates Research and Documentation Centre (WARDC), and the activists from 35 countries, including Argentina, Bangladesh, Bolivia, Brazil, Cameroon, Chile, Colombia, Dominican Republic, Guatemala, El Salvador, Egypt, Honduras, India, Indonesia, Iraq, Kenya, Lebanon, Mexico, Morocco, Mozambique, Myanmar, Nepal, Nicaragua, Nigeria, Palestine, Puerto Rico, Sierra Leone, South Africa, Sri Lanka, Tanzania.
+The whole consultation process was neither linear nor easy.
+Unexpectedly, in March 2020 WHO declared that COVID-19 was a pandemic.
+We had uncertainties, we didn’t know how long the lockdown was going to last or if we were going to be able to travel again anytime soon.
+So we just rolled up our sleeves and set to work.
+Fortunately, we found allies and partners willing to work and participate in this important process.
+I would like to take this opportunity to thank our regional partners: Forum for Women, Law and Development (FWLD), Women’s Human Rights Education Institute (WHRI), Arab Institute for Women (AIW) and Women Advocates Research and Documentation Centre (WARDC), without whom it would have been very hard to complete this work in such circumstances.
+All my appreciation also goes to the amazing activists that shared their experiences and thoughts around sexual and reproductive health and rights in situations of crisis, which in many countries is compounded by the pushback against women’s human rights by fundamentalists actors.
+The expert activists that participated in the global consultation process are from Argentina, Bahamas, Bangladesh, Bolivia, Brazil, Cameroon, Chile, Colombia, Dominican Republic, Guatemala, El Salvador, Egypt, Honduras, India, Indonesia, Iraq, Kenya, Lebanon, Mexico, Morocco, Mozambique, Myanmar, Nepal, Nicaragua, Nigeria, Palestine, Poland, Puerto Rico, Sierra Leone, South Africa, Sri Lanka, Tanzania, Uganda and Zimbabwe.

-In July 2021, the Working Group will present its thematic report before the Human Rights Council (HRC).
-Share your ideas with us about how you would like FAR to support the implementation of the recommendations in the upcoming report.
+In June 2021, the Working Group will present its thematic report before the Human Rights Council.
+We are going to widely disseminate the recommendation and promote actions to ensure accountability towards reproductive justice in this context.
+Let us know if you would like to support FAR in the dissemination of the upcoming report.